HackerYou/HYFallBootcamp2014/1-HTML-CSS/week2/weekly_project2.md

 Since we spent quite a bit of time on forms, your form should:

-* be functional.
-I.e. use Wufoo.com to receive the data that users submit through the form.
+* be functional. i.e. use Wufoo.com to receive the data that users submit through the form.
-* have custom CSS styles (http://www.wufoo.com/2011/05/20/form-anatomy-custom-css/)
+* have custom CSS form styles ([http://www.wufoo.com/2011/05/20/form-anatomy-custom-css/](http://www.wufoo.com/2011/05/20/form-anatomy-custom-css/))

 ## Bonus points for